 ~ ~ ~

 So what am I trying to say?
 Something about social media?
 How it’s a manicured version of ourselves?
 How we present only the good and beautiful and leave the ugly at home?

-Don’t get me wrong, I know there are somethings that need to be ugly.
-It’s the unique parts that make someone worth reading, that make writing resonate with you.
+Don’t get me wrong, I know there are some things that need to be ugly.
+It’s the unique parts that make someone worth reading.
+It’s the specific that makes writing resonate with you.

 Sometimes armpits are hilarious.
 Sometimes they’re just gross.

 More than that, though, it’s an echo of what I’ve written about earlier.